cpacker/MemGPT/docs/local_llm.md

 ### Which model should I use?

-!!! warning "Recommended LLMs / models"
+!!! info "Recommended LLMs / models"

     To see a list of recommended LLMs to use with MemGPT, visit our [Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel.